bramtayl/Justly/README.md

 ### Controls

-You can edit the starting instrument, starting key, starting volume percent, and starting tempo using the controls on the right.
+You can edit the starting instrument, starting key, starting velocity percent, and starting tempo using the controls on the right.

-You can also edit the playback volume with the playback volume slider.
+You can also edit the gain with the gain slider.

 ### Chords editor

 Double click on a cell to edit it.
 If you double click on an interval, you can edit the numerator, denominator, or octave of that interval.
-If you double click on beats, a tempo ratio, or a volume ratio, you can edit the numerator or denominator of that ratio.
+If you double click on beats, a tempo ratio, or a velocity ratio, you can edit the numerator or denominator of that ratio.

 You can select a single cell by clicking on it.
 You can select a whole row by clicking the symbol on the far left of the row.